-Applications for the 2020 cycle are now open.
-Apply now!
+Applications for the 2020 cycle are now closed.
+Stay tuned as we announce this year's nominee.

 The Michael Elliott Award for Excellence in African Storytelling, a collaboration between the International Center for Journalists (ICFJ), the ONE Campaign, and the Elliott family, honors an up-and-coming journalist in Africa who strives to strengthen people's voices and illuminate the transformational change taking place on the continent.
 We are seeking a wide variety of topics, not limited to health and social issues, to demonstrate the creative approaches to pressing issues in Africa.